kpq/nyu-data-journalism-fall-2014/classes/codey-code-code/index.md

 3. Insert `<html>`, `<head>`, `<title>` and `<body>` tags to make your page valid.
 Tabs matter!

 4. Check out some [sample content](base-markup.txt) we may have written as a class based on our excel exercises.
 Paste it into the `body` of your HTML page, and let's mark it up.
+You might want to use [these docs](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/HTML5_element_list) as a reference.

 5. Style the content to look as much like NYT content as possible.
 Use the inspector!